discordjs/guide/guide/popular-topics/faq.md

 ```

 ::: tip
-The `escapeRegex` function is used to convert special characters into literal characters by escaping them, so that they don't terminate the pattern within the [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)!
+The `escapeRegex` function is used to convert special characters into literal characters by escaping them so that they don't terminate the pattern within the [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)!
 :::

 ::: tip